mitch-haraldsson/greenLicense/README.md

 - you can set a default value for every feature
 - choose your license version
     - Version 1 lets you simply issue a license for your software
     - Version 2 also lets you bind your license to a single machine identified by mac addresses.
 With the "ID Generator" a license ID is generated which reflects the available mac addresses of a system.
-This is ID is coded into the license file.
-At least one mac address has to match for the license to be recognized as valid.
+This ID is coded into the license file.
+At least one MAC address has to match for the license to be recognized as valid.

 ### Issuing a license
 A license can be issued with the default values for a software or with custom values per license.